Since 2016, we have initiated the M.Sc degree in Forestry in order to maintain the high demands of forestry professionals around the world.

 |19||FPE 808||Programming C++*||2|

 |21||R & T 851||Seminar I (Proposal Presentation)||1|

 |Semester Credit Hours||13|

 *Elective Courses (any two courses are required for registration from the group of elective courses)

 An elective course will be offered only when at least seven students registered for the course

 Project Paper and Student’s Seminar

-To develop knowledge and skills in research works, students in fourth year second semester are required to work on their project papers or internship based on their interest and specialization.
+To develop knowledge and skills in research works, students in the fourth year second semester are required to work on their project papers or internship based on their interests and specialization.
 Students are encouraged to conduct original research works based on the burning issues in forestry and natural resource management aspects.
 Each student will be assigned an advisor to guide his/her study.
 An advisor will guide his/her advisee and grade the students’ work as an internal examiner.
-Project/internship report will also be evaluated by external experts of that subject.
+The project/internship reports will also be evaluated by external experts of that subject.
 On completion of project/internship, students are expected to present their works in prescheduled student seminar.
-Students’ research projects/internship are financed by students themselves or various national and international organizations.
+Students’ research projects/internships are financed by students themselves or various national and international organizations.